NickolasKemp/sleep-disorder-analysis/report.md

 ### Conclusion

-Since the ANOVA p-value is far below α = 0.05, we reject the null hypothesis and conclude that **stress levels differ significantly** between doctors, teachers, and engineers in this dataset.
+Since the ANOVA p-value is far below *$\alpha$* = 0.05, we reject the null hypothesis and conclude that **stress levels differ significantly** between doctors, teachers, and engineers in this dataset.
 Descriptively, doctors show the **highest average stress levels**, while teachers and engineers report lower average stress.

 ## 4.4 Can we predict sleep quality based on lifestyle habits and physiological indicators?